 Why can’t the faerie all be as diverse as—oh, I don’t know—my neighborhood or my kid’s public school classroom?
-Honestly, I figure they shouldn’t even look all that human…but, as a writer, if you are determined to make your fantasy creatures pseudo-human, I think it’s a good idea to look around your neighborhood, school, or workplace to provide the diversity inherent in our society.
+Honestly, I figure they shouldn’t even look all that human.
+But, as a writer, if you are determined to make your fantasy creatures pseudo-human, look around your neighborhood, school, or workplace to provide the diversity inherent in our society.

 Of course, I’ve read and loved the Rick Riordan series.
 He does an excellent job including diversity in his books without making you feel like he’s including a token minority.
 I especially appreciate how he works the diversity into the plot.
 I’m thinking in particular of Frank and how Greco-Roman culture spread to Asia.
 His handling of Arab Spring and stereotypes in The Kane Chronicles may have opened his readers’ eyes to their privilege.

 I’ve shared my liking for Miraculous Ladybug before.
 One of the things I enjoy most about the series is that the entire classroom of characters is fundamentally diverse, which ties into the plot unobtrusively.